Skip to content

 What is Context?

 Context is a wrapper around Deno's native Request object.
+Every incoming request is wrapped in one Context that flows from middleware to route handler.
 Instead of working with raw Request directly, you use Context which gives you:

 • Lazy parsing - Data is parsed only when you access it